shahpreetk/shahpreetk.github.io/blog/2022-04-22-mongodb-local-connection.md

 ---
-slug: mongodb-local-connection
+slug: starting-a-mongodb-local-connection-macos
-title: Starting a MongoDB local connection
+title: Starting a MongoDB local connection in macOS
 description: Starting a MongoDB local connection in macOS using the terminal
 authors: shahpreetk
 tags: [databases, mongodb, nosql]